WordPress vs Squarespace: How to Know Which One is Right for Your Business

 CONS

-• Can easily look like a lot of other Squarespace websites without customization
+• It can easily look like a lot of other Squarespace websites without CSS customization

 • Small learning curve